 The fourth reason is the failure to follow instructions.
 This flaw appears in two distinct groups: people who lack focus and attention and people with a giant ego who believe that some stupid restrictive rules shouldn’t fetter them.
 We’ll talk about each other in a bit.

-Whereas the first four reasons are related to your behavior, there are a few more reasons that do not depend on you.
+Whereas the first four reasons are related to your behavior, a few more reasons do not depend on you.
 These are the agent’s availability and workload and a little bit of luck.

 For the remainder of this post, I will try to address all those things that, when done well, increase your ability to avoid the mistakes above and find an excellent agent to represent your work.